twbs/bootstrap/site/content/docs/4.3/migration.md

 - Dropped support for `.form-control-plaintext` inside `.input-group`s.
 - Dropped `.form-text` as existing utilities cover this use class's former use case (e.g., `.mt-2`, `.text-small`, and/or `.text-muted`).
 - Dropped `.input-group-append` and `.input-group-prepend`.
 You can now just add buttons and `.input-group-text` as direct children of the input groups.
+- Form labels now require the `.form-label` class.
+Sass variables are now available to style form labels to your needs.
+[See #30476](https://github.com/twbs/bootstrap/pull/30476)

 ## Components